 I will emphasize the importance of reading and keeping the user’s manual for your benefit!

-These are basic guides and recommendations that are equally important for beginners to take note!
+These are basic guides and recommendations that are equally important for beginners to take note of!

 1. Read Your Mirrorless Camera’s Manual